dinhlam2000/hive-dropdown/README.md

 # Description

-This shareable select dropdown support both **single** and **multiple** selection with
+This shareable select dropdown support both **single** and **multiple** selection.
+The project uses Typescript for code clarity and deployed into AWS using AWS Amplify.
+Refer to the link above.

 ## Clearable

-Remove all selected item by clicking on X icon
+The component allows you to remove all selected items by clicking on the "X" icon.

 ## Searchable

-Search for the option list (case insensity)
+You can search for items in the option list, and the search is case-insensitive.

 ## Disabled

-Unable to select/unselect anything
+The dropdown can be disabled, preventing any selection or deselection of items.

 ## Clickaway

-Click away will close the option list
+Clicking away from the dropdown will close the option list for improved user experience.

 ## Focus

-When hovering over option, it will highlight for UI appearance
+When hovering over options, they will be highlighted to enhance the UI appearance.

 ## Multiple

-Selecting different options and displaying them.
-Also has the option to select all
+This component enables the selection of different options and displays them.
+It also provides the option to select all available items.

 ### Checkbox

-Selecting with checkbox
+Items can be selected using checkboxes for convenient multiple selection.

 ### Removeable item

-Clicking on the x on selected item will remove the item from the selected list
+To remove selected items from the list, you can simply click on the "X" icon next to each selected item.

 # Getting Started with Create React App